 At some point, every business owner has to leave the business.
-While closing down is always an option, it is almost never the best one.
-Also, what’s the point of simply shutting down when a nest egg or funding for the next opportunity is available?
+While simply shutting down is always an option, it is almost never the best option.
+Also, what’s the point of simply shutting down when growing a nest egg or funding another opportunity is available?

 The most common exit option is a business sale.
 However, selling a business takes time, especially if the business isn’t structured with a sale in mind.

 In many small businesses, the owner is the face of the organization, the person everyone goes to — clients, vendors, employees — because they are so good at what they do.
 Nobody at the business works harder than the owner, right?

 Unfortunately, by buying into that mentality you lower the value of your company.
 Instead of empowering employees, delegating tasks, and creating systems, the owner carries the weight of the business, so when the business owner leaves, so does the value.

 Create value by making the business owner as expendable as possible

 We suggest getting the owner out of the business as soon as possible.
 By as soon as possible, we mean two to five years before a sale.
 That’s right — it takes years, not months.